danstn/toyrobot-mtl-free/README.md

-# ToyRobot MTL 🆓
+# Free ToyRobot (with mtl)

-Implementation of a ToyRobot using Monad Transformers (mtl) to represent state, logging, environment & error handling.
+Implementation of a ToyRobot using Free.

-Robot's DSL is wrapped in a Free Monad.

 ### Robot DSL